stain/ro-crate-paper/manuscript.md

 ### Linked Data as a foundation

-The **Linked Data** principles [@doi:10.4018/978-1-60960-593-3.ch008] (use of IRIs to identify resources (i.e. artefacts), resolvable via HTTP, enriched with metadata and linked to each other) are core to RO-Crate; therefore **IRI**s[^1] are used to identify an RO-Crate, its constituent parts and metadata descriptions, and the properties and classes used in the metadata.
+The **Linked Data** principles [@doi:10.4018/978-1-60960-593-3.ch008] (use of IRIs[^1] to identify resources (i.e. artefacts), resolvable via HTTP, enriched with metadata and linked to each other) are core to RO-Crate; therefore IRIs are used to identify an RO-Crate, its constituent parts and metadata descriptions, and the properties and classes used in the metadata.

 RO-Crates are _self-described_; and follow the Linked Data principles to describe all of their resources in both human and machine readable manner.
 Hence, resources are identified using global identifiers where possible; and relationships between two resources are defined with links.